cylc/cylc-admin/docs/vc-march-2019-agenda.md

   - UI testing - any decisions here?
 (Selenium?)

 ## Speculative, or off the cylc-8 critical path
-- YAML vs suite.rc vs Python API
+- suite.rc, YAML, Python API?
+   - my feeling is we could force users to change config file format, and we need a Python API for advanced users/applications, but we can't force users to use Python (simpler suites don't *need* Python)
-   - is it worth considering suite.rc -> YAML for cylc-8
+   - so is it worth considering suite.rc -> YAML? for cylc-8, or later?
-   - or not, given intention to make a Python API in time (is the API possible for cylc-8? ... probably not)
+   - Does the intention to make a Python API change this?
+   - Is a Python API possible for cylc-8? (probably not)

 ## END
 - anything else?